The Wedding (miniseries): Plot

-Meanwhile, Shelby's mother Corinne (Lynn Whitfield) is battling her own demons within her marriage.
-Through the flashbacks, we see that her doctor husband Clark (Michael Warren) married her not for love, but for her lighter-skinned looks and status.
-In the present, Corinne discovers that Clark is having an affair, planning to leave her for his longtime nurse-assistant, Rachel (Charlayne Woodard) after the wedding.
+Meanwhile, Shelby's mother Corinne is battling her own demons within her marriage.
+Through the flashbacks, we see that her doctor husband Clark married her not for love, but for her lighter-skinned looks and status.
+In the present, Corinne discovers that Clark is having an affair, planning to leave her for his longtime nurse-assistant, Rachel, after the wedding.
 However, his inability to resolve his guilt about his marriage and children over the years, and several badly-timed phone calls during the wedding to her leave Rachel sadly resigned to the belief that he will never leave Corinne and she leaves him to marry another.
 On hearing this, Clark decides to try to spark the love in his marriage again with Corinne.

-At the same time, Shelby's sister, Liz (Cynda Williams) has her own tribulations with her darker-skinned husband, Dr. Lincoln Odis (Richard Brooks).
+At the same time, Shelby's sister, Liz has her own tribulations with her darker-skinned husband, Dr. Lincoln Odis.
 Lincoln's parents were disinvited from Liz and Lincoln's own wedding by Corinne.
 Corinne cites Lincoln's parents' discomfort with the local community as the reason, but in actuality Corinne disliked Lincoln's parents' working-class status.
 That act remains a true bone of contention between Lincoln and Corinne, and he initially refuses to attend Shelby's wedding.
 With prodding, however, from Liz re-affirming her love for him and explaining that her mother's actions, while horrid, were not at all her own feelings, he finally agrees to come.

-Meanwhile, Lute has insisted his wife (Patricia Clarkson) give him a divorce because of her family's prejudice against him and her own ambivalence.
+Meanwhile, Lute has insisted his wife give him a divorce because of her family's prejudice against him and her own ambivalence.
 Lute's wife has returned from New York to plead her case for reconciliation, suspecting that his request for a speedy divorce in Mexico is spurred by his desire to wed another woman.
 Lute in a rage forces her out of their home and tries to drive her to the ferry out of town, but in the process accidentally hits his youngest daughter with his car.
 The noise of their argument has brought out the surrounding neighbors, including Shelby, who, shocked by Lute's vehemence, feels that she 'finally can see who Lute really is', accepting that good character and heart, not race or class, make the human being and turns her heart back to Meade.
 The two marry in the end.